juicebox-systems/juicebox-hsm-realm/RUN.md

 perform approx 240 recover operations a second.
 This throughput drops off slightly as the size of the merkle tree increases.
 We observed a 5% drop in throughput going from a tree with 10M leaves to a tree with 500M leaves.
-If more throughput is required, you will need more HSMs in your realm.
+If more throughput is required, you will need more HSMs and replication groups in your realm.

 ## GCP

 The GCP services Bigtable, Secret Manager and Cloud Pub/Sub are used by the realm services.
 Credentials to access these will be needed for all hosts (regardless of role) in the cluster.
+Bigtable should be configured for a single zone as multi-zone configurations change the semantics of write operations.
+If you are concerned about uptime with only a single zone, then you should run multiple independent realms with a N of M client configuration. e.g. 2 HSM realms and 1 software realm with a 2 of 3 client configuration.

+Ideally your HSM servers are located in a facility that is close to the GCP zone you plan to use.

 ## HSM Initialization

 For test clusters the `entrust_ops` tool that is part of this repo can be used to initialize the NVRAM and create the Security World and relevant keys.
 The [`entrust_hsm/README.md`](./entrust_hsm/README.md) has more information about this process.
+Unless you've purchased the remote card readers, then physical access to the HSMs will be required during this process in order to connect the card reader and swap cards at the appropriate times.

 For production clusters a more rigorous key ceremony should be performed before the HSMs are installed in the servers.
 The key ceremony allows external parties